snappixd/django/README.md

 # django

-Stupid project on Django, which i done more than year ago.
+Very old project on Django, which i done more than year ago.
 It need to finish work with DB